sergiocollado/potpourri/notes_on_system_architectures_and_design_patterns.md

 The facade pattern is a wrapper class, that simplifies the use of the target system to be used.
 So the facade, work as a simplified interface between the client-user and the underlying (more complex) system.

+The facade pattern uses the principle of information hiding, to ease the use of the underlying target system, and its complexity.
+This is done by means of encapsulating the underliyign system class, thus hidding its complexity.
+So, the facade pattern, removes the need of the user or client class to manage by their own the complexities of the target system, resulting in less coupling between the target system, and the user-client class.

 ## Other patterns, strategies or tricks.